blazingcloud/javascript_class/two/slides/01_slide.md

 # From Last Week #

 * Go over homework (shopping cart class)
-* Go over prototype
-* JavaScript version 1.6
-* Parsing strings into numbers: ParseInt, ParseFloat

-!SLIDE bullets incremental
+!SLIDE bullets incremental small
 # Test-Driven Development (TDD) #

 * What is TDD?
 * Write tests first to specify the behavior of the code
 * Code until your tests pass

-!SLIDE bullets incremental
+!SLIDE bullets incremental small
 # Jasmine #

 * Test framework for JavaScript with syntax similar to rspec for Ruby
 * Jasmine can be run anywhere you can execute JavaScript
 * Written by (and used by) the good folks at Pivotal

-!SLIDE bullets incremental
+!SLIDE bullets incremental small
 # Jasmine Specs #

 * Each spec is a JavaScript function